QuantEcon/lecture-python-intro/lectures/inequality.md

 This figure is built using `plotly` and is {ref}` available on the website <fig:plotly-gini-gdppc-years>`
 ```

-This plot shows that all three western economies GDP per capita has grown over time with some fluctuations
+This plot shows that all three Western economies GDP per capita has grown over time with some fluctuations
 in the Gini coefficient.

 From the early 80's the United Kingdom and the US economies both saw increases in income